loeshat/TangyTimeTable/README.md

 ## Disclaimers
 As this is the beta-coded version of the TangyTimeTable prototype, some functionalities do not work yet or rely on hard-coded data.
 This includes:
 1. Social Media & Calendar Accounts Syncing
   - Please use manual sign up/login for the most accurate user experience.
+Logging in/signing up through social media can cause unexpected errors.
   - As social media and calendar accounts synchronisation is not yet implemented, users' friends list is currently hard-coded.
 2. Time Availabilities Selection
   - Same availabilities are applied across all displayed dates due to slow load time issues.